What are Subs and Speakers?

 Trim Rings: Some vehicles may require speaker trim rings to adapt aftermarket speakers to specific factory mounting locations.
 Some speaker trim rings may also provide a rise off of the door to accommodate deeper speakers by allowing more space for clearance of obstacles in the car door like the mechanics of the automatic windows or even the window itself.
 Some cars allow us to plasma cut a larger hole in the door to accommodate larger woofers for better low-mid response from your door speaker.

 Simple and more affordable sub boxes are just floor models that can be added anywhere you like in your vehicle.
 Some sub boxes are pre-built with amplifiers built in, also known as active subs.
 These boxes are usually pre-loaded with a least 1 subwoofer and can be mounted almost anywhere in your vehicle.
 Some subwoofer boxes are pre-loaded with subs but have no amplifier.
 In this case a location for the amplifier to be mounted would be necessary.
-If your shopping for a custom fit or custom built subwoofer box then look to JL Audio, Alpine and Kicker for vehicle specific solutions; all of which are brands that Jackson Tint and Sound carry in house and stand behind 100%.
 We also work with some great contractors and distributors that custom build subwoofer and door speaker boxes to be loaded with your favorite sub or two, or three, or……….yeah……. we can do that.

 RMS vs. MAX power: The RMS rating of any speaker driver is the continuous power rating that the speaker is designed to withstand at a maximum volume rating.
 The RMS rating is the only number to go by when pairing your speakers with an amplifier.
 As an example a speaker with a 100Watt, or 100W for short, RMS rating and a 300W Max rating is ultimately a 100W speaker.
 The Max rating is the temporary spikes in voltage that the speaker can handle.
-A 100W RMS / 300W Max speaker is going to outperform a 100W RMS / 250W Max speaker at higher volumes.
+A 100W RMS / 300W Max speaker is going to outperform a 100W RMS / 250W Max speaker at higher volumes, but may not be the more detailed reference speaker.

 Ohms: The Ohm rating, or resistance rating, of a speaker is an essential part of a well balanced car stereo system.
 Many Bose and JBL factory speaker systems have 2ohm drivers.
 Most aftermarket speakers are 4ohm drivers.
 Replacing these types of factory speakers may require a wiring bypass of the factory amplifier.